Sydney-Informatics-Hub/RNASeq-DE/README.md

 # Description

-RNASeq-DE is a scalable workflow that pre-processes RNA sequencing data for differential expression (raw FASTQ to counts) on the __National Compute Infrastructure, Gadi__.
+RNASeq-DE is a highly scalable workflow that pre-processes RNA sequencing data for differential expression (raw FASTQ to counts) on the __National Compute Infrastructure, Gadi__.
+THe workflow was designed to efficiently process and manage large scale projects (100s of samples sequenced over multiple batches).
 In summary, the steps of this workflow include:

 0. __Set up__
 1. __QC of raw FASTQs__: FastQC and MultiQC to obtain quality reports on raw fastq files